Sums of Reciprocals of Fractional Parts II: Proof of Proposition

 \end{lem} The proof of Lemma \ref{lem:quickcase} is rather involved and we postpone it to Section \ref{sec:quickcase}.

-\begin{rmk} Note that this lemma cannot be proved by using the same strategy of Lemma \ref{lem:sleqM}.
-In particular, the resulting bound for the exponent of $\varepsilon T^{n}/\phi(T)$ through this approach would be $\sum_{s=1}^{\sigma}(m+h_s)^{-1}$, which, assuming $h_s=s+1$, tends to infinity as $n-m$ grows. \end{rmk}
+\begin{rmk} Note that Lemma \ref{lem:quickcase} cannot be proved by adapting the strategy used to prove Lemma \ref{lem:sleqM} to higher successive minima.
+Specifically, the resulting bound for the exponent of $\varepsilon T^{n}/\phi(T)$ through this approach would be

+where $h_s$ is the largest non-zero index $j$ such that $q_j\neq 0$.
+However, assuming that $h_s=s+1$, one sees that \eqref{eq:notexponent} tends to infinity as $n-m$ grows. \end{rmk}